Summersby95/meade-product-app/README.md

 ### Special Thanks

 * Caleb Mbakwe, my mentor, whose advice, mentorship and guidance was invaluable on this project.
-* My manager, Stephen Boylan and colleague, Pawel Puszer for their support, feedback and for picking up the IT slacked when I was too busy focusing on this.
+* My manager, Stephen Boylan and colleague, Pawel Puszer for their support, feedback and for picking up the IT slack while I was too busy focusing on this.
 * Tim Nelson, for his helpful feedback during one of our masterclasses.
 * Meade Farm Group, my managers, co-workers and colleagues who gave me the opportunity to work on this project for the company and who told me what they wanted in this application and had faith in me to deliver for them.
-* The amazing coding community worldwide whose open-source projects and platforms made this possible (:
+* The amazing coding community worldwide whose open-source projects and platforms made this possible, you're the real heroes (: